-As a political science undergraduate student, politics has become a core component of my day-to-day life.
-Whether it’s a discussion revolving around a political dilemma or a lecture about the historical foundations of our political society, I am always intrigued to hear and learn about the variety of perspectives and ideas discussed in university.
-However, I’ve realized that while my degree successfully provides a breadth of theoretical knowledge, it fails to encourage political engagement and motivate political participation.
+When I was a political science undergraduate student, politics became a core component of my day-to-day life.
+Whether it was a discussion revolving around a political dilemma or a lecture about the historical foundations of our political society, I was always intrigued to hear and learn about the variety of perspectives and ideas discussed in university.
+However, I’ve realized that while my degree successfully provided a breadth of theoretical knowledge, it failed to encourage political engagement and motivate political participation.

 CJPAC Fellow 2016-2017